squirrel-forge/node-simple-webpack/README.md

 ```

 ## Compatibility
-**Note:** When using node 10 with later versions than *0.13.x* you must install *node-fetch@2.x* before installing the package to avoid incompatibilities, see [@squirrel-forge/node-util](https://github.com/squirrel-forge/node-util#optional-dependencies)'s optional dependencies.
+**Note:** When using node 10 you must use version *0.12.x*, critical fixes will be made if required, any new feature will only be available in higher versions.

 ## Setup examples
 For now there are no explicit examples to show the different implementation possibilities, use the *-y* or *--show-config* option to see how the webpack, source and target config are generated.